dominicstop/react-native-ios-navigator/README.md

 <br>

-#### B04 - Configure The Next Routes
+#### Configuring The Next Routes

 The "route options" of a route can also be set via a navigation command.
-The "route options" provided by the navigation command will be combined with the route's pre-existing route options (i.e. the route options that were provided via the route config: `NavRouteConfigItem.defaultRouteOptions`).
+The "route options" provided by the navigation command will be combined with the route's existing route options (i.e. the route options that were provided via the route config: `NavRouteConfigItem.defaultRouteOptions`).

 <br>